Policy for SocRSE Events and Initiatives Grant

 Reviewing and Funding Request Decisions

-Applicants are initially encouraged to informally discuss their request with a trustee.
-Formal applications should be made via the Request for Funding Google form.
+Applicants are welcome to informally discuss their request with a trustee.
+However all applications should be made via the Request for Funding Google form.
 Where submissions are unsuccessful a short summary review will be provided however scores and ranking will not be released.

 Deadlines

-As submissions are reviewed and proposed at our monthly meetings, applicants are encouraged to submit at least two months prior to their event to ensure that applications can be processed.
+As submissions are reviewed and proposed at our fortnightly (or monthly depending on the amount requested) meetings, applicants are encouraged to submit at least two months prior to their event to ensure that applications can be processed.
 Trustee meetings do not have a fixed date within the month so the actual time to a decision may vary.

 Conflicts of Interest

 During your submission you must include any known conflicts of interest with existing trustees.
-E.g.
+For example:

 Trustees will also be asked to declare any such conflicts.
 In such cases the trustees will be excluded from reviewing and will abstain from voting.